PoProstuWitold/homeserver/README.md

 ## 1. Update BIOS and Install Your Preferred Linux Distribution
 This step will be different depending on your hardware.
-Just google "bios download" and your hardware.
+Just google "bios download" and your motherboard name or name of your machine (PC, laptop).

 For the Linux distro, I will use [EndeavourOS](https://endeavouros.com/), but you can use any Arch-based distro (e.g., Manjaro, Garuda, or plain Arch) to essentially copy-paste commands.
 I chose EndeavourOS, because it comes with some useful stuff (that I will eventually need) installed and already configured and it has ISOs with many DE (KDE Plasma, Gnome, Xfce4 and more).
 If you opt for a non-Arch-based distro, you will need to find equivalent instructions for your chosen distribution.